pwrtelegram/pwrtelegram/README.md

 | inline_message_id 	| String            	| No (see description) 	| Required if chat_id and message_id are not specified.
 Identifier of the inline message                                                                   	|

 * Do not send more than 50 different files (as in files with different sha256sums) without processing updates.
-Once reached this limit, files will not be sent if there's an unprocessed message from a user that isn't @pwrtelegramapi in front of the message queue.
+Once reached this limit, files will not be sent if there's an unprocessed message from a user that isn't @pwrtelegramapi in front of the message queue (this limitation is only present if you use getupdates).

-* For now the only supported message update method is getUpdates.
+* You can use both getupdates and webhooks to get updates

+Only remember that you will have to repeat the setwebhook request to enable proxying trough the PWRTelegram API.

+* answerInlineQuery

+The usage if this method is exactly the same as in the official telegram bot api, except that you can provide URLs to files bigger than 5 megabytes and you can set the file type to ```file``` to enable automatical type and metadata recognition.

+You can also upload files using via POST: you just have to upload the files with parameter name equal to ```inline_file0``` where 0 is the number of the file.
+The number has to be equal to the array index of the InlineQueryResult that will feature that file.
+The type_url field of that InlineQueryResult must also be empty.

+Please note that it's better to upload the big files using the [upload](#uploadFile) methods and store the file ids instead of uploading them directly using the answerInlineQuery method.

 * Please note that this API is still in beta and there might be small bugs.
-To report them contact [Daniil Gentili](https://telegram.me/danogentili).
+To report them contact [Daniil Gentili](https://telegram.me/danogentili) or [open an issue](https://github.com/pwrtelegram/pwrtelegram/issues) or [submit a pull request with a fix](https://github.com/pwrtelegram/pwrtelegram) or write to [@pwrtelegramgroup](https://telegram.me/pwrtelegramgroup).

 ## Known bugs

-This API cannot download video and voice files bigger than 20 mb.
-This is a bug of tg-cli.
-The metadata recognition feature works only with files smaller than 50 mb.
+See the issues of the repos of the [pwrtelegram organization](https://github.com/pwrtelegram).

 For questions contact https://telegram.me/danogentili or the [official support group](https://telegram.me/pwrtelegramgroup).